fimoengine/emf-rfcs/text/0005-emf-core-base.md

 > ```
 >
 > - Effects: Unloads a module.
-> - Failure: Fails if `module_handle` is invalid or the module is in an unloaded or ready state.
+> - Failure: Fails if `module_handle` is invalid, or the module is in an unloaded or ready state.
 > - Returns: Error on failure.

 ---